 If you're interested in football style as interpreted by female supporters, check out the Girlfans website to view editions of the fanzine.

-Girlfans Manchester City edition was recently launched at the Whitworth Gallery and Museum, Manchester.
-Students from LJMU’s Fashion: Design and Communication BA (Hons) and Fashion Innovation and Realisation MA helped with the project and some of their photography is included in the fanzine.
+Students from LJMU’s Fashion: Design and Communication BA (Hons) and Fashion Innovation and Realisation MA helped with the Manchester City edition of Girlfans and some of their photography is included in the fanzine.